ginglis13/cli-typeracer/README.md

 - client - show status bar of how far they are in comparison to others
   - use #'s * length of correct input entered, mod 20 ?

+### real typeracer
+- word-by-word checking rather than character-by-character
+  - so mark a word as correct once it is complete - no backspacing after (leaving this as last TODO)

 ### client

 `main()`

 TODO: cli parsing
 - host
 - port
 - maybe -nick [nick] -join [gameid]

 `join_game()`

 - input a game id to join w others
 - prompt for a nick if the user didn't specify in the cl args
 - send client state to server

 `create_game()`

 - return a game id to initialize a game for others to join
 - prompt for a nick if the user didn't specify in the cl args
 - send client state to server